UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Places

-To associate a Dataset, or a file or directory with a geographical location or region, use a property of [schema:contentLocation] referring to a schema:Place.
+To associate an entity such as a Dataset, or a file or directory with a geographical location or region, the DataCrate microdocument describing the entity SHOUD have a property of [schema:contentLocation] referring to a schema:Place.

 For example, define a place, using a geonames ID.